Blue Topaz Rings – A Buyers Guide

 The good thing about this process is that it results in a stable and permanent color.
 Often, you will find it hard to detect if the blue shade is a result of the treatment or if it came from nature.

-There is also Swiss Blue, which is closer to the sky blue color.
+There is also Swiss Blue, which is highly saturated greenish blue.

 Another important factor to consider is the clarity of the blue topaz.
 Most topaz stones fall under Type II.
 This means the stones come with other inclusions like liquids, glasses, and crystals.